Do you use options Greeks when trading? Do you wish you could but find it difficult to track and quantify multiple Greek values?

 The Greeks measure an option's sensitivity to external factors.
 Their values are dynamic and fluctuate as price and information change, so tracking them in a live trading environment can be difficult.
-But they are a valuable tool that many traders like to use when trading options.
+But Greeks are a valuable tool that many traders like to use when trading options.

 One of the cool features of bots is the ability to reference properties --such as delta, gamma, theta, and vega-- when automating decisions for existing positions and potential trade opportunities.